smartITNinja/scribaX/README.md

 ## Goals
 * Data Integrity - A single source of truth (SSOT)
-* Predictability - All the views have access to the same data
+* Predictability - All the views have access to the same value and type of any given data.
 * Enforced security - Data can only be mutated invoking a known action and not by unknown sources or actions.
 * Easy of use - Subscribe to multiple or single property change in the store and customize how your application responds to data changes.